theomehl/blog-dev/src/blog/first-post.md

 ---
 title: I like to complicate things.
-description: How to turn a hobby into a chore.
+description: How to turn a hobby project into a chore.
 date: 2023-08-23
 ---